absoluteDumbass/discord-shit/README.md

 - Every 1 infantry can occupy 1 province

 ### Artilerry
-Artilery guns are massive guns. if you purely want more firepower, artileries are 2 times more efficient to produce.
+Artilery guns are massive guns. if you have a surplus and want more offensive power, artilery is the perfect unit.
 They...
 - Are expensive to produce and maintain but overall more cost-to-damage efficient than infantry
 - Does not passively defend your territory
 - Excels in sieges
+- Are glass cannons
 - **Wll all die if the infantry dies**

 ### Engineer